 Not a solo camping essential but if you’re with people who aren’t rainbow hippies, you’ll want some plates, bowls. and cups to share the love around.
 Just make sure they’re reusable.
 Let’s work on that eco-footprint, hey?

-A camping cooler will keep your cold goods cold and protect them from the beasties.
-Keeping your food under lock and key is a pretty major safety tip for camping.
+A solid camping cooler will keep your cold gods cold and protect them from the beasties.
+Keeping your food under lock and key is a pretty major safety tip for camping!
+There are plenty out there, but the Yeti Tundra 45 Cooler is a personal fav.

 Another camping food storage item.
 Silicone bags are like ziplock bags but better in every possible way: reusable, tougher, and environmentally friendly.
 Get with the times, man!